-- All accidents must be reported to a first aider or class teacher and logged in an accident book or designated form located in the First Aid Station in the disabled toilet. - Any accidents which are reportable under the Reporting of Injuries Diseases and Dangerous occurrences Regulations (RIDDOR) must be notified to the trust's external competent health and safety advisor via their online reporting system. - Major injuries must be reported immediately to the Headteacher, CEO and the external competent advisor.
+- All accidents must be reported to lead staff member in school in an accident book or designated form. - Any accidents which are reportable under the Reporting of Injuries Diseases and Dangerous occurrences Regulations (RIDDOR) must be notified to the trust's external competent health and safety advisor via their online reporting system. - Major injuries must be reported immediately to the Headteacher, CEO and the external competent advisor.